-Does the behavior fit vior fit behavior disrupt? efinition sruptive vior Ask questions such as: the definition of disruptive Who is affected by this behavior? behavior When the customer does this, does it disrupt others?
-Whose activities are disrupted when this happens?
-Ask questions such as: What happens during these episodes that interferes with the normal activities of the customer or others?
+1

+Does the Who does the Ask questions such as:

+behavior fit behavior disrupt?

+the definition Who is affected by this behavior?

+of disruptive

+behavior • When the customer does this, does it disrupt

+others?

+• Whose activities are disrupted when this

+happens?

+How is the behavior Ask questions such as:

+disruptive?

+• What happens during these episodes that

+interferes with the normal activities of the

+customer or others?

+- In what way is this behavior inappropriate?

 In what way is this behavior inappropriate?

-Determine the intensity How often the intervention is Ask questions such as: of the intervention needed, and how What is done in response to this disruptive behavior?
+Determine How often the intervention is Ask questions such as:

+the intensity of the needed, and how .
+Met is done in record to this discurtive

+intervention much time and effort What is done in response to this disruptive behavior?

+the intervention

+takes.
 How often is the intervention used?

-How does the customer respond to you doing that?
+How does the customer respond to you doing

+that?

 How well does the intervention work?

 What happens if you do not intervene?

+What happens if this does not stop the

+disruptive behavior?

+Determine Consider the last 90 Ask questions such as:

+the frequency days.

-What happens if this does not stop the disruptive behavior?
-Determine the frequency Ask questions such as: of the behavior e How often does the behavior occur?
+of the How often does the behavior occur?

+behavior

 What triggers this behavior, if known?